Recycling Rocks - The Green Festival Guide

 Shambala recycle almost all waste, have invested in compost loos, use solar, wind & biodiesel, and carefully select traders and suppliers.

-Anyone who buy tickets must sign up to a declaration to get involved, reduce rubbish, look after each other, buy local and help reduce their carbon footprint.
+Anyone who buys tickets must sign up to a declaration to get involved, reduce rubbish, look after each other, buy local and help reduce their carbon footprint.

-Each attendee will be handed two bags to separate their recyclables from their non-recyclables.
-Shambala staff will also provide information on recycling and waste management tips.
+In previous years, each attendee was be handed two bags to separate their recyclables from their non-recyclables.
+Shambala staff also provided information on recycling and waste management tips.

 Vendors must use only biodegradable packaging made from corn starch, which will then be composted at local plants.
 Battery collections will also be available and this year everything Shambala makes, such as décor, sculptures and furniture will be kept and stored for the following year.

-Network Recycling UK will be helping Shambala to maintain their ‘Most Sustainable’ status.
+Last year Network Recycling UK helped Shambala to maintain their ‘Most Sustainable’ status.

-Shambala will be using biodiesel, wind & solar for 100% of site power in 2010!
+Shambala use biodiesel, wind & solar for 98% of site power!

 The Big Tent Festival